What Does Smoke Point Mean?

 The smoke point of oils will always vary based on their manufacturing, makeup and natural or refined quality.
 Because La Tourangelle's all-natural oils are made from a blend of refined and unrefined oil for a higher quality, the smoke points of our oils may be slightly different than these common smoke points.
 However, this is a good guide to the general smoke point of specific oils:

-- Peanut Oil: 450°, good for deep-frying, sautéing and stir-frying
+- Almond Oil: 375°F - good for baking, sautéing and stir-frying

 With so many different types of oils to choose from, how do you pick the right one?
 Keeping several oils on hand means you have more options to make the right pick.